Howard McMinn Manzanita

 Mid- performance:

-Aronia (chokeberries): Easier than blueberries, and when protected from deer, they are good producers of very nutritious berries.
+Aronia (chokeberries): Easier than blueberries, and good producers of very nutritious berries.
+Native to eastern North America.
+Great fall color!

-Beaked hazelnut: Volunteers and new additions doing quite well: squirrels get all the nuts.
+Beaked hazelnut: Established trees and new additions are doing quite well, but squirrels get all the nuts.

 Douglas spirea: A native that some find too aggressive in wetlands, which can also thrive surprisingly well in dry areas.